What To Know About Setting Boundaries In Relationships

 There may be many different types of boundaries within a relationship, including:

-• Physical boundaries: defining personal space, touch, and physical comfort levels.
-For example, some may be comfortable greeting others with a hug or kiss while others may not.
+• Physical boundaries: Defining personal space, touch, and physical comfort levels.

-Creating boundaries is not about controlling other people or dictating how they live their lives.
-Instead, it is about setting clear expectations around one’s personal needs.
-Boundaries may help a person maintain a sense of self in a relationship, and when they’re communicated effectively, they can set the foundation for healthy relationships where all parties feel supported.
+Creating boundaries does not mean controlling other people or dictating how they live their lives; rather, it means setting clear expectations around one’s personal needs.
+Healthy relationship boundaries may help a person maintain their sense of self, and when they’re communicated effectively, they can set the foundation for healthy relationships where all parties feel supported.

 Healthy vs. unhealthy boundaries in relationships